 If you want to know what else there’s to do in Phong Nha, check out my ultimate guide.

-By far the easiest and popular cave to visit, Phong Nha Cave is situated on the River Song Coa.
+By far the easiest and popular cave to visit, Phong Nha Cave is situated on the River Song Coa and by the town itself.
 Over 7,000 m long with 14 grottoes, it has an underground river that is 13,969 m long running alongside the stalactite and stalagmites.
 Only 1.5 km of the 44.5 km passages explored are open to tourists, and the cave is famous for the many shapes of stalactites and stalagmites ranging from tree-like to cloud-like.

 The more imaginative of us would even see phoenixes and horses.
 Originally I was afraid that the cave will spot some coloured lighting that plagued many monuments; however, I was glad to only see natural lights.